Introduction to Smart Contracts and their States

 This means that the enforcement of the terms agreed upon between the parties does not require human intervention and that such enforcement is carried out by mathematical and computerized means.

 Not long times ago, contracts, such as securities, were bearer instruments.
-Indeed, the widespread use of asset registers that in fact imply a custodial relationship with some institution on behalf of the client is a fairly recent development in economic history.
-The bearer nature of contracts is in fact a centuries-old tradition.
+Indeed, the widespread use of asset registers that imply a custodial relationship with some institution on behalf of the client is a fairly recent development in economic history.
+The bearer nature of contracts is, in fact, a centuries-old tradition.
 This type of philosophy is the basis of the RGB architecture, in that the bearer rights of each claimant are contained in the form of data within the contract and can be modified and applied digitally, following the rules of the contract itself.

 A wider range of smart contract programmability issues were considered in the design of RGB, in particular:

-2. Unlike the approach of other public blockchains to smart contracts, in RGB there is a clear separation between the different parties related to a contract and the their rights: e.g. the creator/issuer of the contract and the different kind of users interacting in some ways with the contract.
-This includes in particular the differentiation between:
+Unlike the approach of other public blockchains to smart contracts, in RGB there is a clear separation between the different parties related to a contract and their rights: e.g. the creator/issuer of the contract and the different kinds of users interacting in some ways with the contract.
+This includes, in particular, the differentiation between:

-No other counterparty can interact with the operations performed on the contract unless it is authorized by the authorized parties.
-Within RGB this feature means that there is always an owner that is a party that owns the right to perform certain operations on the contract, which are defined by the contract itself.
+No other counterparty can interact with the operations performed on the contract unless it is authorized by the rightful parties.
+Within RGB this feature means that there is always an owner that has the right to perform certain operations on the contract, which are defined by the contract itself.

 These properties combined allow for two of the most important properties at the heart of the RGB value proposition, which are: scalability and censorship resistance at unprecedented levels.

-In order to achieve this goals, a RGB contract is composed by two main components:
+In order to achieve these goals, an RGB contract is composed of two main components:

-In fact, the Business Logic of the contract represents the rules that allow the entitled party (the owner) to change the state of the contract.
+The Business Logic of the contract represents the rules that allow the entitled parties to change the state of the contract.
 We will find out later that the Business Logic is embedded in a particular structure of the contract called the Schema.

 Without going into the specific details of RGB implementation, which will be covered later, an initial and fundamental definition of State is required.
 Simply put:

-A State can be defined as a unique configuration of information / data that represents the conditions of a contract at a specific point in time.
+A State can be defined as a unique configuration of information or data that represents the conditions of a contract at a specific point in time.

 The ordering relationship between the DAGs is maintained through the commitments that anchor the client-side validated data to the Bitcoin Blockchain which, in turn, provides timestamping capabilities and source of ordering.